Dermatology Residency Program

 Teaching is emphasized throughout the residency and some additional educational opportunities are included in the first year schedule (PGY-2).
 These include weekly chief rounds consisting of an afternoon of teaching sessions surrounding a particular aspect of dermatology.
 Sessions include pathology unknowns, article reviews, and high yield board review materials.
 These teaching sessions are run by the senior residents.
 Teaching conferences, textbook club, and other scheduled educational events are outlined below.

 A four week elective is incorporated into the third year resident’s schedule.
-Senior residents may train in a different department within the Cleveland Clinic, at an approved institution outside of Cleveland Clinic, potentially working with future colleagues, or pursuing fellowship interests.
+Senior residents may train in different departments within Cleveland Clinic or at an approved institution outside of Cleveland Clinic, potentially working with future colleagues, or pursuing fellowship interests.

 Continuity clinics allow the residents an opportunity to assume primary responsibility for patient evaluation and care and ensure follow up with a cohort of patient overtime.
-These weekly clinics begin in the latter half of the first year and continue through the rest of the resident’s training.
+These weekly clinics begin in the first year and continue through the rest of the resident’s training.

 Resident Surgery Clinics